ColsonKevin/PaidyInterview/README.md

 * The tests framework is pretty self-explanatory, tests are not heavily commented
 * tests mainly focus on the business processes since those are the core of the application
 * Outputs are routed to the console.
-Servers outputs some important steps and clients outputs the results as asked in the assigment.
+Servers outputs some important steps and clients outputs the results as asked in the assignment.
 The main executable might make the outputs messy, a lighter executable can be found in the test classes to have a better visibility on the output
 * Orders are stored in a Map.
 It's an easy enough structure to handle and it allows to organize the orders according to the table number.
 It would not suffice for a bigger set of data but in our case it is enough